Mekong River Cruises: Essential Information

 This results in the river reaching its highest levels from August to September, which means fast-moving currents and water levels often breach the river banks.

-Due to the seasonal changes in the river’s water levels, most river cruises are nonoperational from April to the end of September, except Aqua Expeditions which operates in a section of the river with regular water flow all year round.
+Due to the seasonal changes in the river’s water levels, most river cruises are non-operational from April to August, except Aqua Expeditions, which operates in a section of the river with regular water flow all year round.

-The typical Mekong River Cruise season is from September to March when most of the river is accessible, and currents are safer.
+The typical Mekong River Cruise season is generally from August to March, when most of the river is accessible, and currents are safer.

 What to Expect on a Mekong River Cruise